Kovirum/hamster_kombat_bike_keygen_web/README.md

-# Hamster Kombat "Bike Ride 3D" Key Generator
+# Hamster Kombat Universal Key Generator

 ## Overview

-Hamster Kombat "Bike Ride 3D" Key Generator is a web application designed to generate keys for the Hamster Kombat game.
+Hamster Kombat Universal Key Generator is a web application designed to generate keys for various games.
 It allows users to generate up to 12 keys at a time.
 The site features multilingual support and is designed with scalable internationalization for ease of use across different languages.

 ## Features

-- **Key Generation**: Generate up to 12 keys for the "Bike Ride 3D" game in a single session.
+- **Key Generation**: Generate up to 12 keys for different games in a single session.
 - **Multilingual Support**: The site supports multiple languages, allowing users to switch between Russian and English.
 - **Responsive Design**: Accessible from any device, including mobile and desktop.
+- **Game Selection**: Choose from multiple games to generate keys for:
+  - My Clone Army
+  - Chain Cube 2048
+  - Train Miner
+  - Bike Ride 3D

 ## Getting Started

 To use the Hamster Kombat key generator:

 1. Visit the [Hamster Kombat Key Generator](https://kovirum.github.io/hamster_kombat_bike_keygen_web/) website.
+2. Select the game you want to generate keys for.
-2. Select the number of keys you wish to generate.
+3. Select the number of keys you wish to generate.
-3. Click on the "Generate Keys" button to start the process.
+4. Click on the "Generate Keys" button to start the process.
-4. Once the keys are generated, they will appear on the page, and you can copy them individually or all at once.
+5. Once the keys are generated, they will appear on the page, and you can copy them individually or all at once.

 ## Local Development